 As my partner works from home and has a lot of equipment in the home office, we thought it made sense for me and Arthur to move out for two weeks.
 Oh how wrong we were.

-After four nights of hardly any sleep due to teething and me being unable to settle Arthur in his travel cot, I told Mr St that we needed to come home.
-Mr St was able to move into a vacant family member’s property, so Arthur and I moved back home after five days.
+After four nights of hardly any sleep due to teething and me being unable to settle Arthur in his travel cot, I told my husband that we needed to come home.
+My husband was able to move into a vacant family member’s property, so Arthur and I moved back home after five days.
 Being in his usual environment made all the difference and he settled so much better.
 So I’d advise that you keep to your usual routine as much as possible.